-The host institution for the Temple Dublin program will be IES Abroad, which works with many major American universities to provide education space and student housing in nearly 40 countries.
+Our partner for the Temple Dublin program is IES Abroad, a non-profit study abroad organization coordinating education experiences abroad for many major American universities to provide education space and student housing in nearly 40 countries.
 Their classrooms are in central Dublin.

 Sites of historic importance and natural beauty are close to Dublin and can be seen in day trips.
 North of Dublin lie Newgrange, a Stone Age tomb built a thousand years before Stonehenge; the Hill of Tara, a religious and political meeting place from the first millennium linked to Irish myth and legend; and Monasterboice, a site of 10th-century monastic ruins and the ornately-carved Celtic Cross of Muiredach.
 Also along the northern coast are the seaside towns of Howth and Malahide.
 To the south, in County Wicklow, are Glendalough, site of a 6th-century monastery founded by St. Kevin, and Powerscourt, a grand, 18th-century estate with extensive gardens.

 Students will have weekends free to travel to further on their own.
 Popular areas accessible by rail and bus include the scenic coastland along the Ring of Kerry near Killarney in Ireland’s southwest; Ireland’s “second city” of Cork and the Blarney Castle to the south; and the stunning Cliffs of Moher in the west.
 Thanks to high-speed ferry service, Wales and Scotland are possible weekend destinations as well.
 IES Abroad will provide weekend group trips to Northern Ireland or County Kerry on one of the weekends you are in Dublin.
 The fees are included in the cost of the program.

 Typically, a variety of the following trips and excursions are offered on the Temple Dublin program:

 - Riverdance performance or theater performance at the Gaiety Theatre or Abbey Theatre